WickM/kuzuR/memory-bank/progress.md

 ## Current Status

-The project is **ready for CRAN submission** (v0.2.2).
+The project is **Published on CRAN** (v0.2.3).
 The core functionality is stable, well-tested, and fully documented.
-The package passes all local and CI checks, with the remaining CRAN NOTE on spelling being a documented false positive.
+The package has been accepted by CRAN and is available for public download.
 Future work will focus on new features like UDF support and the `ellmer` integration.